pensjonatus/flash-fiction/blog/getting-back-home.md

 ---
-title: 'Getting Back Home'
+title: Getting Back Home
 date: '2015-09-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 So tired.
 I was walking back home in the rain after a double shift.
 I did not